 - Prior to calling us try to get the phone numbers of the people who are unable to contact you, the name of their carrier and an estimate of the date and time of their attempted call(s).

-Once you have this info contact our Service Difficulties & Faults Team on 13 13 44 (Open 24/7).
+Once you have this info contact our Service Difficulties & Faults Team on this contact number.
 Calls to this number from an Optus Mobile Phone are not timed.

 Step 7: Unplug your equipment and test

 Conduct an 'isolation test' to determine if the problem is caused by one piece or a combination of your equipment.
 Unplug/disconnect all phones and any other equipment that is currently connected to your phone sockets.
 This can include DSL internet filters, double adaptors, answering machines, DSL modems/routers extension cords, fax machines / printers, smart appliances, eftPOS terminals, Pay TV boxes, extension cords, double adaptors, answering machines, etc.